StephanieGonzalez25/StephanieGonzalez25.github.io/projects/bouncing-box/README.md

 **CODE:** Try `moveBoxTo(boardWidth);`

 Right now we are still hard-coding this position.
 We want this value to change over time so that the box moves on its own.

+## Important!
+There should only be one call to `moveBoxTo` inside your `update()` function **at any time during this project**.
+Always think about if a step is asking you to put in a new line of code before you do.
+Extra code can be just as bad as missing code.

 # TODO 2: Use Variables to remember where we've been